ServiceStack/ServiceStack.Redis/README.md

 letters.PrintDump(); // [A, B, C]
 ```

-And ZREVPOP to remove items with the highest value from a sorted set:
+And ZREVPOP to remove items with the highest rank from a sorted set:

 ```csharp
 var luaBody = @"